CFWLoader/Network-Components/README.md

 Java object design is worth being referenced, so you will see some java style.<br/>

 #This version
+Add utility -- AppendLogger, a class that providing the interface to append string to a file.(2015-06-14)<br/>

 ## Update History
 Add a class -- Noncopyable, this class is mainly for being inherited by the class that forbidding copy.(2015-06-13)<br/>